-- When lengthy absences (excused or unexcused) are anticipated, a parent may call the Attendance Office to secure make-up work or teachers may be contacted directly by email.
-Teachers have 24 hours to respond to requests for student work. - Students are allowed to turn in late work up to 2 weeks after the original due date for a minimum grade of 60% up to a maximum grade of 80%.
-Teachers will note the 2-week due date for makeup work in PowerSchool.
-After this date, assignments will not be accepted.
-Assignments in the Homework (10%) category must be submitted by the original due date.
-Special consideration will be given in the case of extended absences due to injury or chronic illness with appropriate documentation.
+- Students are allowed to turn in late work up to 5 school days after the original due date for a grade of 80% of the earned grade. - Teachers will note the 5th school day due date for makeup work in PowerSchool. - After this date, assignments will not be accepted. - Assignments in the Homework (10%) category must be submitted by the original due date.